Rihanna: 2018–present: Hiatus, motherhood, and Super Bowl LVII halftime show

 Rihanna was part of the all-female ensemble cast of the heist film Ocean's 8 (2018), directed by Gary Ross.
 The film was a major box office success, earning $300 million globally.
 Alongside Donald Glover, she starred in the film Guava Island (2019), in which she played his character's love interest.
 In September 2019, it was announced that she had signed with Sony/ATV Music Publishing.
 Rihanna appeared on PartyNextDoor's song "Believe It" (2020).
 American rapper ASAP Rocky confirmed that he and Rihanna were in a relationship in May 2021; the two started dating around a year prior, soon after she had broken up with Jameel.
 Rihanna gave birth to their first son in 2022.

 The lead single from the soundtrack of the film Black Panther: Wakanda Forever (2022), titled "Lift Me Up", was her first solo musical release since Anti.
 The song earned her nominations for the Golden Globe and Academy Award for Best Original Song.
 On February 12, 2023, she headlined the Super Bowl LVII halftime show, which marked her first live performance in over five years, and the end of her previously self-imposed boycott of the event, which she instigated in solidarity with Colin Kaepernick.
 The performance drew 121.017 million viewers, making it the most-watched Super Bowl halftime show in history, surpassing Katy Perry's Super Bowl XLIX performance.
-The Super Bowl performance earned Rihanna five Primetime Emmy Award nominations, including one for Outstanding Variety Special (Live).
+It earned Rihanna five Primetime Emmy Award nominations, including one for Outstanding Variety Special (Live).

-In 2023, Rihanna became the first person to headline a Super Bowl halftime show while pregnant, revealing her pregnancy during the performance.
-Later that year, she gave birth to her and ASAP Rocky's second son.
-In 2025, she voiced Smurfette in the animated adventure comedy film Smurfs, which was critically panned, and gave birth to her and ASAP Rocky's third child, a daughter.
+Rihanna became the first person to headline a Super Bowl halftime show while pregnant, revealing her pregnancy during the performance.
+Later in 2023, she gave birth to her and ASAP Rocky's second son.
+In 2025, she voiced Smurfette in the animated comedy film Smurfs, which was critically panned, and gave birth to her and ASAP Rocky's third child, a daughter.
+On March 8, 2026, the Los Angeles Police Department reported that Rihanna's Beverly Hills home, which she shares with ASAP Rocky, was shot at by a suspect with an AR-15–style rifle.
+A female suspect was taken into custody.
+Rihanna was home at the time of the incident, but no injuries were reported.

+On July 12, 2026, Rihanna performed live as guest artist for the Jay-Z 30 Tour at the Yankee Stadium in New York City, singing "Run This Town" and "Bitch Better Have My Money" alongside Jay-Z.